VlSomers/keypoint_promptable_reidentification/README.md

 ## Further work
 There are plenty of ideas to improve KPR, feel free to explore them:
 1. Improve KPR cross-domain performance.
-2. Explore the use of KPR to do retrieval based on a single selected body part (e.g. click of the boots of a person and retrieve all persons with similar boots).
+2. Explore the use of KPR to do retrieval based on a single selected body part (e.g. click on the boots of a person and retrieve all persons with similar boots).
 3. Make KPR work with various type of input prompt: bboxes, segmentation masks, language, etc.
-4. Study how KPR would perform with few non semantic keypoints (minimal amount of click on any random part of the target body).
+4. Study how KPR would perform with few non semantic keypoints (a few clicks on any part of the target body).
 5. Build a more difficult dataset, with images from various domains and complex occlusions involving both humans and objects.
 6. Design a more efficient prompting mechanism that would not require to transform keypoints into heatmaps (SAM-like)
 7. ...